Tourist attractions Machu Picchu

-There are different options of how to travel to Machu Picchu, but the most accessible and popular route is to take the scenic train from Cuzco or the Sacred Valley to Aguas Calientes, the nearest town to the monument.
+There are different options on how to travel to Machu Picchu, but the most accessible and popular route is to take the scenic train from Cuzco or the Sacred Valley to Aguas Calientes, the nearest town to the monument.
 From here, you can reach the entrance either on foot or by an array of transport services available in the town.

-Alternatively, the most intrepid travellers might opt to trek the Inca Trail.
+Alternatively, the most intrepid travelers might opt to trek the Inca Trail.
 The full Inca Trail can take four to five days of moderate trekking to complete, although shorter and one-day options are also available to enable everyone to feel the accomplishment of completing the hike to Machu Picchu.

 Significance of Machu Picchu